cjmatta/MapR-Infosheet/README.md

 Role Name
 =========

-A role to generate an infosheet about a just-built cluster.
+An ansible role to generate an infosheet about a just-built MapR Hadoop cluster.

 Requirements
 ------------

-A running MapR cluster, with an inventory file or dynamic inventory script.
+A running MapR Hadoop cluster, with an inventory file or dynamic inventory script.

 Role Variables
 --------------